slymackjr/Mobile-Shopping-Plaza/README.md

   <h3 align="center">Mobile Shopping Plaza</h3>

   <p align="center">
-    An awesome site to get the smartphone of your own choosing.
+    An awesome site to get the smartphone of your choosing.
     <br />
     <a href="https://github.com/slymackjr/Mobile-Shopping-Plaza"><strong>Explore the docs »</strong></a>
     <br />